 Here’s how OpenSpace can be applied in each domain:

 Transportation: By creating digital twins that enable virtual walkthroughs and remote project management, OpenSpace cuts down on the need for travel between job sites, enabling customers such as JLL to reduce travel costs by 50%.
-In addition to cutting back on the need for physical travel, OpenSpace can make “transportation” of data more efficient.
+In addition to cutting back on the need for physical travel, OpenSpace can make the “transportation” of data more efficient.
 Captured 360° imagery is automatically mapped to project plans and stored in the cloud, making it fast and easy to share with internal colleagues as well as owners and architects.

 Inventory: Via robust 360° photo documentation and OpenSpace’s Split View feature, construction teams can get an up-to-date count of materials and track their use over time by viewing the same area on different dates.
 This avoids a surplus of materials sitting unused, which can lead to product defects and damage that can be costly to correct.